rug-ds-lab/BPMVerification/README.md

 * nl.rug.ds.bpm.variability.VariabilitySpecification
 * nl.rug.ds.bpm.verification.Verifier

-Self explanatory examples using these classes can be found in src/test/java/main/.
+Self explanatory examples using these classes can be found in nl.rug.ds.bpm.main.

 ### Custom specifications
 Specifications can be either generated automatically or defined manually.